gliderlabs/docker-alpine/docs/index.md

 ## Usage

 You use the `apk` command to manage packages.
-We don't ship the image with a package index (since that can go stale fairly quickly), so you need to add the `--update` flag to `apk` when installing.
-An example installing the `nginx` package would be `apk add --update nginx`.
+We don't ship the image with a package index (since that can go stale fairly quickly), so you need to add the `--update-cache` flag to `apk` when installing.
+An example installing the `nginx` package would be `apk add --update-cache nginx`.
 Check out [the usage page][usage] for more advanced usage and `Dockerfile` examples.

 ## Caveats